Agent dies in police helicopter crash in Houston

 The investigation will determine whether the helicopter was hit by bullets, said Acevedo, who mentioned cases in his previous work in Austin and California, when police helicopters were shot.

-The pilot, Police Chase Cormier, is “very hurt” and seriously injured, but was aware Saturday afternoon.
+The pilot, Police Chase Cormier, is “very injured” and seriously injured, but was aware Saturday afternoon.
 There were no injuries on the ground at the apartment complex, Acevedo told reporters.